kbase/kb_sdk/doc/Module_builder.md

     git commit -m 'initial commit'

 Now you can sync this to a new GitHub repository.
-First create a new GitHub repository on github.com **[in the kbase project or anywhere?]**, but do not initialize it!
-Just go here to set up a new empty repository: https://github.com/new or see more instructions here: https://help.github.com/articles/creating-a-new-repository
+First create a new GitHub repository on github.com (it can be in your personal GitHub account or in an organization, but it must be public), but do not initialize it!
+Just go here to set up a new empty repository: https://github.com/new or see more instructions here: https://help.github.com/articles/creating-a-new-repository .
+You may wish to use the name of your module as the name for your new repository.

 Once the repository is set up, you can push your local KBase module to GitHub.

-    git remote add origin git@github.com:[GITHUB_USER_NAME]/MyModule.git
+    git remote add origin git@github.com:[GITHUB_USER_OR_ORG_NAME]/[GITHUB_MODULE_NAME].git
     git push -u origin master

 # What to edit